Keep it cool dad! 15-year-old tennis star Coco Gauff corrects her dad after he curses on live TV

 (CNN)Even professional athletes have to keep their parents cool.

-Coco Gauff was wearing a microphone at the Auckland Open when her dad, Corey, let the word "damn" slip as he was coaching her up courtside.
+Coco Gauff's dad, Corey, was wearing a microphone at the Auckland Open when he let the word "damn" slip as he was coaching her up courtside.

-The The 15-year-old American tennis star let him go on for a second before she corrected him.
+The 15-year-old American tennis star let him go on for a second before she corrected him.

 "You can't curse," she said, holding back a laugh.

-Note: CORRECTION: An earlier version of this story misstated who was mic'd up during the match.
-It was Coco Gauff's father.